hanscappelle/windfoil-wind-finder-android-app/README.md

 - added many more weather models
 - added indication of model resolution and origin
 - restored some dutch literals
+- fixed pull to refresh after moving to grid

 ### 1.1